 It’s not as difficult as it sounds.

-You’ll be a successful blogger if you can understand concepts like addition, subtraction, and multiplication.
+You’ll be a successful blogger if you can understand addition, subtraction, and multiplication concepts.

 And even if math isn’t your strong suit, there are plenty of online calculators that can do the heavy lifting for you.
 So don’t let a few numbers intimidate you from starting your blog.